nfomon/shok/walkthrough.md

             print(x)
         }

-        # Type filters: you only get objects that match the type:
+Type filters: you only get objects that match the type:

         each int x in [5, "hello", -12] {
             print("Got int:" ~~ x)          # will only get 5 and -12
         }

-        # The where clause lets you be very picky:
+The `where` clause lets you be very picky:

         each int x in [5, "hello", -12] where x > 0 {
             print("I could have just used a better type filter") print(whatis x)   # int
         }

-        # You could have used a fancy type filter instead:
+The `where` clause above could have been done with a type filter instead.
-        # Another use of $, the scope operator, here referring to the object being
-        # tested after the ?
+Another use of `$`, the scope operator, here referring to the object being tested after the `?`.

         each int?($>0) in [5, "hello", -12] {
             print("This puts the positivity constraint right in the type!") print(whatis x)   # int?($ > 0)
         }

-        # If you don't specify a loop variable, the automagic variable '_' is used instead:
+If you don't specify a loop variable, the automagic variable '_' is used
+instead:

         each in [5, 10, 15] {
             print(typeof _)     # int
             print("My number is: ~~ _)
         }

-        # So useful with paths:
+The `each` loop's type filters are very useful with paths:

         each file|dir f in ~/music/ {
             if f is file {
                 : mp3blaster {f}